Islandora-Labs/islandora_bibliography/CONTRIBUTING.md

 To contribute to the Islandora Bibliography please ensure your pull request adheres to the following guidelines:

 * Use APA citation style.
-* Include links to the publication/presentation whenever possible.
+* Include links to the presentation/publication whenever possible.
 * Make an individual pull request for each new item.
-* Link additions should be inserted alphabetically to the relavant category.
+* Link additions should be inserted alphabetically by year to the relavent category.
 * New categories or improvements to the existing categorization are welcome.
 * The pull request and commit should have a useful title.